-The HIP Quality Follow-On Project, beginning in July 2020 through December 2021 will deepen the investigation by collecting even more contextualised data through purpose-built surveys keyed to specific HIP experiences.
+Phase II of the project—named HIPs in Practice—runs from July 2020 through December 2021 and will deepen the investigation by collecting even more contextualized data through purpose-built surveys keyed to specific HIP experiences.
 Investigation of the equity dimensions remains a central focus, and the new grant will include qualitative research into the experiences of racially minoritized students in HIPs.

 Announcing HIPs in Practice—Surveys Keyed to Specific HIPs!

 HIPs in Practice is a targeted data collection focused on students participating in specific HIPs.
 During Spring 2021, we're focusing on two HIPs—learning communities and culminating experiences (capstone course, senior project, etc.).
 The item sets include a series of questions specific to each HIP, engagement-related questions drawn from NSSE, and items adapted from NSSE’s module on Inclusiveness and Engagement with Cultural Diversity (to examine equity).